CodeQuestic/OpenPrep/.github/CONTRIBUTING.md

    - Go to the `src/content/docs/` directory in your project.
 This is where all the pages for your Astro Starlight site are located.

 2. **Locate the Page to Edit**
-   - Find the Markdown file (`.md`) of the page you want to edit.
-For instance, if you want to edit `existing-page.md`, locate this file.
+   - Find the Markdown file (`.mdx`) of the page you want to edit.
+For instance, if you want to edit `existing-page.mdx`, locate this file.

 3. **Open the File for Editing**
    - Open the file in your preferred text editor or integrated development environment (IDE).